hubersn1998/Metabolimcs-practice/README.md

 colnames(dataT2)

-# Lets try a first PCA analysis for the aggresion status

-aggrestatus <- dataT2$aggression_status
-tune.pca(aggrestatus, center = TRUE, scale = TRUE)

-# Does not work because the object has to be a numeric matrix and still have to add the metabolites
 # let's first remove all the unimportant colums
 # We want to be left with ID, sex, age_urine1 and aggression status
 # these are columns 1,9, 353 and 367